Spencer Steer Player Props: Reds vs. Nationals

 Spencer Steer At The Plate

-- Steer has 85 hits and an OBP of .372 to go with a slugging percentage of .498.
-All three of those stats are best among Cincinnati hitters this season.
+- Steer leads Cincinnati with 89 hits and an OBP of .381, plus a team-best slugging percentage of .505.

-- Among qualified hitters in baseball, he ranks 29th in batting average, 17th in on-base percentage, and 24th in slugging.
+- He ranks 16th in batting average, 12th in on base percentage, and 17th in slugging among qualified hitters in MLB action.

-- He has scored a run in 38 games this year, with multiple runs five times.
+- He has scored in 47.0% of his games this season, with two or more runs scored in 6.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.